Volunteers

 When you have instructed a volunteer to fundraise ‘on behalf of’ your organisation, you are responsible for their activity and will need to make sure you have proper procedures in place to support best practice and protect the public.

-Volunteers must also read and follow the standards on general fundraising behaviour in section one of the code, on handling donations in section four and, if relevant, on raising sponsorship for an event in section 11 before they begin fundraising.
+Volunteers must also read and follow the standards on general fundraising behaviour in section 1 of the code, on processing donations in section 3 and, if relevant, on holding fundraising events section 10 before they begin fundraising.
 We strongly recommend you include reference to the code in any guidance or information you provide to volunteers.

-There may also be other standards to follow depending on the fundraising activity in question (such as digital or events fundraising).
-You should therefore check the relevant sections of the code to make sure both volunteers and your organisation are compliant with the relevant standards.
+There may also be other sections of the code you need to follow depending on the fundraising activity you are carrying out.
+You should therefore check the code to make sure both volunteers and your organisation are compliant with all the relevant standards.

 You must also make clear that the volunteer is responsible for all aspects of their fundraising activity and that you will not accept any liability relating to their fundraising.